Shakthivelms8/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 1. Close **Visual Studio Code**.

-## View and manipulate the default indexing policy
+## Task 03: View and manipulate the default indexing policy

 When a container is created by code, portal, or a tool; the indexing policy is set to an intelligent default if you do not specify it otherwise.
 You will observe that default indexing policy and make a change to the policy.